Marketing, Category Management, HR, Pricing,

 Stock option plans and securities based incentive systems

-A remuneration structure was introduced for selected senior management employees for the first time in financial year 2011, which includes a long-term, performance-based variable remuneration component in the form of virtual stock options that were converted into physical stock options during the IPO.
-In addition, a long-term, performance-based variable remuneration component based on the long-term incentive program (“LTIP”) of windeln.de SE was launched in financial year 2015.
-The performance-based variable remuneration component was extended in 2017 and adjusted to the amended strategy of the company in 2018.
+A remuneration structure was introduced for selected senior management employees for the first time in the financial year 2011, which includes a long-term, performance-based variable remuneration component in the form of virtual stock options that were converted into physical stock options during the IPO.
+In addition, a long-term, performance-based variable remuneration component based on the long-term incentive program (“LTIP”) of windeln.de SE was launched in the financial year 2015.
+The performance-based variable remuneration component was extended in 2017 and adjusted to the amended strategy of the Company in 2018.
+A new LTIP with stock price based performance targets and a term until 2024 was resolved upon in the financial year 2020.
 The details of this can be found in the notes to the consolidated financial statements of the windeln.de SE Group.

 Directors‘ Dealings and shareholdings of members of the management board and supervisory board